 The study was approved by the Ethics Committee of Centro Hospitalar Barreiro Montijo.
 The study was implemented and conducted in accordance with the principles of the Declaration of Helsinki.
 Informed consent to publish this paper was obtained from all patients.
 Follow-up contacts were made during outpatient clinical appointments.
 When needed, certificates were requested.

 We employed SPSS 22.0 software to perform statistical data description and analysis.
 OS was defined as the duration from the initial diagnosis to either death or loss to follow-up; PFS was defined as the time from CT to the occurrence of relapse, disease progression, death from any cause, or last follow-up assessment.
-OS and PFS functions were calculated resorting to the Kaplan-Meier; survival curves were drawn.
-To assess the differences in survival times among patients treated with various regimens, were the log-rank method was used (P < 0.05 was statistically significant).
+OS and PFS were calculated using the Kaplan-Meier method and survival curves were drawn.
+To assess the differences in survival times among patients treated with various regimens, the log-rank method was used (P < 0.05 was statistically significant).

 Survival analysis

 Our series had a 1L median PFS of 7.29 mo.
 Of the 11 patients, 4 were Neo-RAS wt in the cfDNA analysis (36.4%), 3 of them after one treatment line and the other after two lines (Table 3).
-Table 4 has information regarding allele frequencies on cfDNA analysis.
+Table 4 provides information regarding allele frequencies on cfDNA analysis.

 Focusing on clinical outcomes, despite the reduced number of patients in our series, our results showed a 2L PFS of 14.5 mo vs 9.3 mo (Neo-RAS wt treated with anti-EGFR in 2L line vs all other patients), P = 0.119.
 In the nine patients who received 3L treatment, the data showed a PFS of 3.9 mo vs 3.8 vs 5.1 (Neo-RAS wt treated with anti-EGFR in 3L vs RAS mutated vs previous Neo-RAS wt treated with anti-EGFR), P = 0.882.
 Regarding OS data after 2L line, we saw only a slight trend in favour of the Neo-RAS wt patients treated with anti-EGFR (33.6 mo vs 32.4 mo, P = 0.385), statistically limited due to sample size.
 At data cut-off, two patients were still alive.
-One of them was a RAS-mutated patient undergoing 3L treatment and the other was a neo-RAS wt patient who received 2L treatment with anti-EGFR (ongoing).
+One was a RAS-mutated patient undergoing 3L treatment and the other was a neo-RAS wt patient who received 2L treatment with anti-EGFR (ongoing).

 DISCUSSION

-We, herein, described a series of 11 RAS-mutated mCRC patients who were treated with a combination of CT and bevacizumab at 1L.
+Herein, we describe a series of 11 RAS-mutated mCRC patients who were treated with a combination of CT and bevacizumab at 1L.
 Four patients became neo-RAS wt after 1L or 2L treatment and were treated with cetuximab, with advantages in terms of survival and disease progression.